 Meanwhile, it is more than 200 years ago that Alessandro Volta demonstrably built the first functioning battery with galvanic cells using several zinc and copper plates.
 Even though Volta’s column, as it was called at the time, was still large and unwieldy, it paved the way to electrical engineering and many other interesting discoveries.
 And up to the present day, not much has changed in the functional principle of a battery.

 The figure on the right shows a lithium-metal button-cell with an operating potential of around 3 Volts.
-An operating potential of 3 Volts allows storing much larger amounts of energy than in older types of batteries.
+An operating potential of 3 Volts allows storing much larger amounts of energy (higher energy density) than in older types of batteries.

 A battery is an energy storage device in which the stored chemical energy is converted into electrical energy by reduction-oxidation.
 In principle, these are two electrochemical substances (anode and cathode) with different electrochemical voltage potentials, which are housed in a casing with electrolyte (see the figure on the right side).